-One Hour Homemade Monkey Bread – With this recipe you can have homemade Monkey bread made from scratch in no time!
+One Hour Homemade Monkey Bread – With this recipe, you can have homemade Monkey bread made from scratch in no time!
 Oozing with it’s warm, sweet sauce, it’s simply irresistible.

 Imagine, homemade monkey bread just one hour!
-I don’t mean with packaged, or store bought dough – I mean homemade.
+I don’t mean with packaged, or store-bought dough – I mean homemade.
 I know this is dangerous because you’ll want to make it all the time, but with my quick rise dough method, you can indeed have homemade monkey bread in less than an hour!

 I made this for a friend’s birthday.
 Her favorite thing in the world is sticky buns so I thought this would make the perfect birthday cake for her.
 I made it and she picked it up to serve to her family after her birthday dinner.

-Meanwhile, in my house when my six year old son finished his dinner her promptly asked for a piece of sticky bun cake for dessert.
+Meanwhile, in my house when my six-year-old son finished his dinner he promptly asked for a piece of sticky bun cake for dessert.
 Crap!
 Cinnamon buns and sticky buns are also my son’s very favorite things in the world.
 What was I thinking?
 Why didn’t I make two?
 When I explained that I made it for my friend’s birthday and not in honor of her birthday and that I already gave it to her, he broke out in tears, went to his room and hid under the covers in heartbreak!
 Luckily, I was able to make another batch in less than an hour and made my son one happy boy!